1mishra/cbc/README.md

 1) Compress the reads contained in the SAM file
 2) Reconstruct the reads using the output of the compressor and the reference used for the alignment (to generate the SAM file)

 #########################################
 		Download
 #########################################

-1) Download the software from sourceForge.
+1) Download the software from github. (https://github.com/mikelhernaez/cbc)
-Choose between Ubuntu 64 bits and MAC distributions.
-2) Unzip it: you will find the following folders and files

-- ProposedMethod
-	- README
-	- simulations
-		- main.c
-		- arith.inc
-		- input_file.inc
-		- os_stream.inc
-		- sam_stream.inc
-		- stats.inc
-		- ceReference.txt
-	- SAMfiles
-		- SRR065390_1_bowtie2_c_elegans_ws235.mapped.example.sam
-	- c_elegans
-		- CHROMOSOME_I.fa
-	- compressedFiles
-		-
-	- reconstructedReads
-		-
+2) Unzip it.

 #########################################
               Installation
 #########################################

-Go to the folder simulations, and run the following command: gcc -o main.run main.c
+Go to the main folder and run the following command:

-Alternatively, one can use
-main_MAC.run (if using MAC)
-main_Ubuntu64.run (if using Ubuntu 64 bits)
+$ make

+This will create a folder named "bin" where you will find the binary to run the program.

 #########################################
 		Usage